 Although it is rightfully disappointing if all your hard work fails to achieve those coveted grades by year 13, all hope is NOT lost if you find yourself needing to pivot upon receiving final results.
 Viable options exist.

-If failing A Levels does disrupt your initial plans to enter directly into university from secondary school, some alternative pathways to still consider include:
+If failing A Levels disrupts your initial plans to enter directly into university from secondary school, some alternative pathways to consider include:

 Retake Examinations

-- For Students not too far off meeting grade requirements, simply retaking A Level exams the next year after added preparation may do the trick.
+- For Students Who Are not too far off from meeting grade requirements, retaking A Level exams the next year with added preparation may be the solution.

 Foundation or Access Programs

-- Specialized foundational programs at certain colleges help bridge gaps to enter university later.
+- Specialized foundational programs at certain colleges help bridge gaps, enabling students to enter university later.
 Useful for building study skills.
-Contact us today for more details about the brit institute of London foundation program.
+Contact us today for more details about the Brit Academy London foundation program.

 Enroll in a Technical College